dxsooo/VideoDownload/README.md

 VideoURL is the video playing url.
 For Youtube, it should be <https://www.youtube.com/watch?v=xxx>
-For BiliBili, it should be <https://www.bilibili.com/video/BVxxxx>
+For BiliBili, it should be <https://www.bilibili.com/video/BVxxxx> or <https://www.bilibili.com/video/avxxxx>

 The video is saved in `videos/` of the current path and named with video id.